DocumentationBook/SphinxDocumentation/index.rst

 `Sphinx <https://www.sphinx-doc.org/en/master/>`_ is a powerful documentation toolset (framework) used to create a set of bound documents (documentation tree) in different formats (HTML, PDF, ePub, and many more) taking source documents marked up with reStructuredText (reST) or Markdown.
 Sphinx is shipped as a Python package along with many other packages it depends on.
-Among the latter, `Docutils <https://docutils.sourceforge.io/>`_ is the main reST interpreter.
+Among them, `Docutils <https://docutils.sourceforge.io/>`_ is the main reST interpreter.
 That is why Docutils is often mentioned in this documentation.